chrisshayan/financialcoach/README.md

 ### Coach Marketplace
 - **"I'm looking for a house"** or **"Help me find a property"** - Triggers Zillow Coach recommendation
 - **"I need a car loan"** or **"I want to buy a car"** - Triggers CarMax Coach recommendation
+- **"What's my credit score?"** or **"How can I improve my credit?"** - Triggers Credit Karma Coach recommendation
+- **"What credit cards can I get?"** or **"Help me build credit"** - Connects to Credit Karma Coach
+  - "Show me the credit score simulator" or "What if I pay off $5,000 debt?"
+  - "Show me my credit monitoring dashboard" or "What are my credit alerts?"
-- Once connected, chat directly with specialized coaches for domain-specific advice
+- Once connected, chat directly with specialized coaches for domain-specific advice:
+  - **Zillow Coach**: Property search, neighborhood analysis, home value estimates
+  - **CarMax Coach**: Car recommendations, auto loan pre-approval, financing options
+  - **Credit Karma Coach**: Credit score analysis, credit card recommendations, credit building strategies, credit report insights

 ### AI Transparency
 - Click **"Why this?"** on any recommendation to see: